Why do lunges as part of your workout?

 Bosu Lunge

 This progression introduces an unsteady surface, significantly elevating the demand on your balance, strength, and proprioception.
-Executing a lunge on a single leg not only challenges the primary muscle groups but also engages the smaller stabilizing muscles, along with your core and lower extremities.
+Executing a lunge on a single leg not only challenges the primary muscle groups but also engages the smaller stabilizing muscles, including the calves, along with your core and lower extremities.
 This exercise is particularly beneficial for athletes who engage in activities on unstable terrains, such as trail runners or mountain bikers..

 Tips for performing this exercise correctly: